 The recovery from general anethesia should be assessed carefully before patients are discharged from the post anesthesia care unit (PACU).

 Use in Patients with Coronary Artery Disease

 In patients with coronary artery disease, maintenance of normal hemodynamics is important to prevent myocardial ischemia.
-Desflurane should not be used as the sole agent foranesthetic induction in patients with coronary artery disease or patients where increases in heart rate or blood pressure are undesirable.
+A rapid increase in desflurane concentration is associated with marked increase in pulse rate, mean arterial pressure and levels of epinephrine and norepinephrine.
+SUPRANE should not be used as the sole agent foranesthetic induction in patients with coronary artery disease or patients where increases in heart rate or blood pressure are undesirable.
 It should be used with other medications, preferably intravenous opioids and hypnotics [see Clinical Studies (14.2)].

-SUPRANE (desflurane, USP) may produce a dose-dependent increase in cerebrospinal fluid pressure (CSFP) when administered to patients with intracranial space occupying lesions.
-Desflurane should be administered at 0.8 MAC or less, and in conjunction with a barbiturate induction and hyperventilation (hypocapnia) until cerebral decompression in patients with known or suspected increases in CSFP.
+SUPRANE may produce a dose-dependent increase in cerebrospinal fluid pressure (CSFP) when administered to patients with intracranial space occupying lesions.
+SUPRANE should be administered at 0.8 MAC or less, and in conjunction with a barbiturate induction and hyperventilation (hypocapnia) until cerebral decompression in patients with known or suspected increases in CSFP.
 Appropriate attention must be paid to maintain cerebral perfusion pressure [see Clinical Studies (14.4)].